dps923/winter2020/notes/graphics-touch-intro.md

 > The CGContext type represents a Quartz 2D drawing destination.
 A graphics context contains drawing parameters and all device-specific information needed to render the paint on a page to the destination, whether the destination is a window in an application, a bitmap image, a PDF document, or a printer.

 Where do we use and code the graphics context?
 In a subclass of UIView.
-When you study today’s code examples, you will see a "Shape.swift" class, which is a subclass of UIView.
+When you study today's code examples, you will see a "Shape.swift" class, which is a subclass of UIView.
 This class is the graphical object that gets created programmatically.

 <br>